remiduval/moderncollab/content/worksmart-getting-started.md

 *Note: You may see references in Microsoft AppSource and the Microsoft Teams App Store about the collection of data other than the items listed under User and Functional data.
 This is because the Azure Bot Framework and Microsoft Teams Development Platform allows for the collection of data other than that specified in this Privacy Statement.
 Please rest assured that although the app could be capable of collecting more data, we only choose to actively collect, process, and sometimes store the data specified in this Privacy Statement.*

-## Why does the Work Smart app collect data?
+## Why does the Teach me Office 365 app collect data?

-The Work Smart app collects the specified User data for the following reasons:
+The Teach me Office 365 app collects the specified User data for the following reasons:

 * To provide a personalised user experience i.e. Greet the user by name within the app
 * To understand usage analytics i.e. how many people have installed the app